 1 | echo "Riley plugin initialized |

-When entering Vim I’m now prompted with my echo
+When entering Vim I’m now prompted with my echo message:

 user ~/.vim/plugin/riley_plugin(master) $ vim riley.vim the riley plugin is initialized Press ENTER or type command to continue |